bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

     destination: Deliani
   [root@ ~]#

-OOPS !
-We made a mistake.
+**OOPS !
+We made a mistake**.
 Indeed, if you check again content of file /etc/ansible/inventory/group_vars/all/my_ship.yml, you can see destination is not at the top, but under *my_ship*.

 Edit again /etc/ansible/inventory/myhost.yml and fix it: